evankiely/OpynSpecimen/README.md

   - **data**: A dataframe object with headers "Response" and "Updated Sites"
   - **add**: Site(s) to add
 - `Integration.genericGUIFileUpload(importType="CREATE", checkStatus=False)`
   - A generic function used to upload files via the API rather than the GUI.
-Behaves exactly the same as if you were doing a bulk upload of data via the OpenSpecimen templates and GUI
+Behaves exactly the same as if you were doing a bulk upload of data via the OpenSpecimen templates and GUI.
+Requires file name be formatted as templateType_env_importType_[misc. info], where templateType refers to a value present in `Settings.templateTypes` (see comments in `Settings` for more) and importType is create or update.
+Files following this format will be uploaded by calling this function directly, or when `Integration.upload()` is called.
   - **importType**: Whether the data is intended to `"CREATE"` new records, or `"UPDATE"` old ones
   - **checkStatus**: Whether or not to check in on the status of an upload every few seconds and print that information to the console
 - `Integration.fileUploadPrep(file)`